bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

 AJP is used to integrate the Axon Ivy Engine with Microsoft IIS  or Apache http as :ref:`reverse proxy <reverse-proxy>`.
-We still support AJP but you should migrate to modern URL rewrite approach based on HTTP/HTTPS.
+We still support AJP but you should migrate to a more modern URL rewrite approach based on HTTP/HTTPS.

 .. container:: admonition note toggle